Rudxain/Automate-RX-style/README.md

 - Blocks:
 You can add unconnected "Log Append"s, but that increases the block count, forcing some non-premium users to delete those blocks.
 Another option is to include block-docs in the flow description, but that may not have enough space.
-If you need **much more space**, you should host the docs elsewhere (this speeds-up downloads, because the .flo is smaller), and add a link in the desc
+If you need **much more space**, you should host the docs elsewhere (this speeds-up flow downloads for the users), and add a link in the desc

 ## Formatting

-- Place blocks near each other, such that their connection paths are as short as possible
+- Place blocks near each other, such that their connection paths are as short as possible.
+If there are too many blocks, add some space, such that the blocks are "grouped" with related blocks, but also "isolated" from unrelated groups
 - If multiple paths of similar colors are overlapping, try to find a way to separate them.
 This is useful to disambiguate connections, especially for colorblind people

 ## Subroutines